-Please note: All of the services discussed, I actually use everyday.
+Please note: All of the services discussed, I have used in the past or use now.
 The books I have actually read.
+I have listened to the podcasts.
 Some of the services I discuss, I am an affiliate of which means if you click on the link and purchase the product or service I receive a small commission.
 But, this is honest advice.

 What is a blog?

 A blog is simply a website that is updated regularly.
 Each post (what you write) is date-stamped.
 An archive is built up as you publish posts.
 I think of a website as a “book” of information.
 To me, a blog is a newspaper or magazine.